lightning/bolts/04-onion-routing.md

    * `padding` - for future use, and also to ensure that future non-0-realm `per-hop` won't change the overall `hops_data` size.

-Nodes forwarding HTLC's MUST construct the outgoing HTLC as specified within `per-hop`.
+Nodes forwarding HTLCs MUST construct the outgoing HTLC as specified within `per-hop`.
 Otherwise, deviation from the specified HTLC parameters may lead to extraneous routing failure.